inertialsense/docs.inertialsense.com/docs/user-manual/application-config/time_sync.md

 ### Strobe Output (Preintegrated IMU Period)

-The STROBE output feature is used to indicate start and end of the preintegrated IMU period (and navigation filter IMU updates) by toggling .
-STROBE output is enabled on pin 9 by setting bit SYS_CFG_BITS_ENABLE_NAV_STROBE_OUT_GPIO_9 (0x00100000) of DID_FLASH_CONFIG.sysCfgBits.
+The STROBE output feature is used to indicate start and end of the preintegrated IMU period (and navigation filter IMU updates) by toggling G9.
+STROBE output is enabled on by setting bit IO_CONFIG_G9_STROBE_OUTPUT_NAV (0x00000020) of DID_FLASH_CONFIG.ioConfig.

 ### Configuring Message Output